scalar-labs/scalardb/docs/data-modeling.md

 A column is a fundamental data element and does not need to be broken down any further.
 Each record is composed of one or more columns.
 Each column has a data type.
 For details about the data type, refer to [Data-type mapping between ScalarDB and other databases](https://scalardb.scalar-labs.com/docs/latest/schema-loader#data-type-mapping-between-scalardb-and-other-databases).

 #### Secondary index
-A secondary index is a sorted copy of a column of a single base table.
-Each entry of an index is linked to a corresponding table partition.
-ScalarDB currently doesn't support multi-column indexes so that it can create indexes with one column.
+A secondary index is a sorted copy of a column in a single base table.
+Each index entry is linked to a corresponding table partition.
+ScalarDB currently doesn't support multi-column indexes, so it can create indexes with only one column.

 ### How to locate records
 This section discusses how to locate records from a table.